bsouhaib/Hands-On-AI-2019/README.md

 	- Validating and Inspecting Time Series Models
 		1. All exercices

-- Introduction to Deep Learning with Keras
-	- Improving Your Model Performance

-- Winning a Kaggle Competition in Python
-	- Kaggle competitions process
-	- Dive into the Competition
-	- Feature Engineering
-	- Modeling

-### Optional
 - Hyperparameter Tuning in Python
 - Machine Learning with Tree-Based Models in Python